 - Every child develops at their own pace.
 We do the best that we can to nurture and know that we can’t rush nature.

-- Although my daughter was an early reader, this was never at the expense of playing and doing normal toddler activities.
+- If a toddler happens to be an early reader, this should never come at the expense of playing and normal toddler activities.
 Life is short, and kids need to have fun!
-However, I believe that toddlers can learn to read simultaneously while playing.

 (2) Why I prioritize Chinese reading over English at home